Michigan Murders: Spring 1969

-On March 20, 1969, a 23-year-old University of Michigan law student named Jane Louise Mixer disappeared after posting a note on a college bulletin board seeking a lift across the state to her hometown of Muskegon, where she had intended to inform her family of her engagement and imminent move to New York City.
-Her fully clothed body, covered with her own raincoat and with a copy of the novel Catch-22 placed by her side, was found the following morning atop a grave in Denton Cemetery in Van Buren Township.
+On March 20, 1969, a 23-year-old University of Michigan (U-M) law student named Jane Louise Mixer disappeared after posting a handwritten note on a college bulletin board seeking a lift from a fellow student across the state to her hometown of Muskegon, where she had intended to inform her family of her engagement and imminent move to New York City.
+Her fully clothed body, covered with her own raincoat and with a copy of the novel Catch-22 placed by her side, was found early the following morning atop a grave in Denton Cemetery in Van Buren Township.
 An autopsy revealed Mixer had been shot twice in the head with a .22-caliber pistol, then garroted with a nylon stocking which, the pathologist noted, had not belonged to her.
 The pathologist also stated that Mixer had not been sexually assaulted, that death had occurred at approximately 3 a.m. on March 21, and that she had not been killed at the location where her body had been discovered.

-Despite the fact Mixer had not been subjected to a sexual assault, the fact her tights had been lowered to expose her thighs and sanitary napkin suggested a sexual motive behind the murder, and although the victim had not been beaten, stabbed or mutilated, her student status, the tying of a garment around her neck, and the proximity of her abduction and murder led investigators to tentatively link her murder to those of Fleszar and Schell.
+The note Mixer wrote requesting a lift to Muskegon had read: "Would appreciate hearing from anyone who might be driving to Muskegon or vicinity any time Thursday (3/20/69)" alongside her name, dormitory room number, and telephone number; further inquiries revealed she had attempted to telephone a student named David Johnson at 6:35 p.m., believing he had offered her a ride to Muskegon, although Johnson denied responding to Mixer's bulletin board message, and had a cast iron alibi for the evening in question.
+Despite the lack of sexual assault, the fact that Mixer's pantyhose had been pulled down to expose her thighs and sanitary napkin suggested a sexual motive behind the murder.
+Although she had not been beaten, stabbed or mutilated, her student status, the tying of a garment around her neck, and the proximity of her abduction and murder led investigators to tentatively link her murder to those of Fleszar and Schell.